 RFID and Barcode technology are two techniques that are frequently used for asset tracking, inventory tracking.
 These technologies are applied in several industries such as Retail, Transportation, Clothing, Manufacturers, etc.

 Every day an organization takes several decisions in order to decrease the cost and increase productivity.
 So, choosing technology that works efficiently and effectively in your organization is very crucial.

-Knowing the major differences among RFID and barcode is a necessary need for running the business successfully and to enhance your Return on Investment (ROI).
+Knowing the major differences between RFID and barcode is a necessary need for running the business successfully and to enhance your Return on Investment (ROI).

 What is Barcode?

-It is a data representation in code which is readable by machines & scanner.
+It is a data representation in code that is readable by machines & scanners.
 Barcode comes in a square shape with some parallel lines in black and white also right below them, there are few numbers written.
 It is used for asset tracking or inventory tracking.
 The data can be read by smartphones too.
 Now barcodes come in 1- Dimensional and 2-Dimensional.

 1-D is simple, it can store text data, product price and 2-D are complex compare to 1-D they can include information like price, quantity, image, etc.